Does the Victorian era fascinate you?

 Art collector Daniel Wadsworth started this public museum, the first of its kind in the US, in 1842.

-Today, were this museum located in New York City or Boston, it would likely be one of the most visited in the Northeast.
+Today, were the Wadsworth Atheneum Museum in New York City or Boston, it would likely be one of the most visited in the Northeast.

 But, it’s relative isolation helps keep this under-the-radar wonder accessible.